mosaic-design-system/docs/src/mosaic/what-is-mosaic.md

 ## Who is Mosaic for?

 Anyone designing and developing a web application!
 However, primarily for Advanced products.
+The guidelines laid out are for use by any web based Advanced web application, regardless of whether they specifically utilise the UI components on the Design System or not.
+The same theories and research apply, and can be utilised in product design decisions universally.
+The guidance around accessibility should especially be observed and you can reach out to the UX team for more support if needed on this front.

 ## What versions of Mosaic exist?